BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-dataset-relevance.md

 </div>

-### 4. Publisher name
+### 4. Publisher details

 Publisher details such as publisher name, and logo could help users recognise the quality of a dataset and promote trust with reputable dataset sources.
+Users may want to see a contact point in order to find out more about the data.

 ### 5. Licence details